The engine is live

 10B+views / mo

-The engine was built by an operator with a software-engineering background and 14 years in music, whose previous venture helped drive 10B+ views per month across a major music catalog network.
+The engine was built in-house by a team combining a software-engineering core with 14 years inside music.
+Their previous venture helped drive 10B+ views per month across a major music catalog network.
+Built by people who'd rather be making music than running a TikTok account, for people who feel the same.

 Monthly views · prior work